-On July 3, 2019, the Company announced that it has been notified by Petroperú, the operator of the NorPeruano Pipeline, of a force majeure event affecting a portion of the pipeline as a result of an attack at Kilometer 237 near pump station 5 of the North Branch Pipeline located in the Manseriche district.
+On July 3, 2019, the Company announced that it had been notified by Petroperú, the operator of the NorPeruano Pipeline, of a force majeure event affecting a portion of the pipeline as a result of an attack at Kilometer 237 near pump station 5 of the North Branch Pipeline located in the Manseriche district.
 On July 30, 2019, the Company announced that the repairs were completed and production on Block 192 was restarted.

 On June 17, 2019, the Company announced that it would be added to the S&P/TSX Composite Index, the S&P/TSX Composite Dividend, the S&P/TSX Composite High Dividend and the S&P/TSX Capped Energy Index prior to the opening of trading on June 24, 2019.
+On June 22, 2020 Frontera was removed from these indices.